nexdatas/nxsrecselector/README.rst

 Debian packages
 ^^^^^^^^^^^^^^^

-Debian bookworm, bullseye and buster or ubuntu oracular, noble, jammy packages can be found in the HDRI repository.
+Debian trixie, bookworm, bullseye or ubuntu plucky, noble, jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key